towolf/towolf.github.com/docs/PsychOpenGL/moglmorpher.markdown

 Caution: Face indices count in units of surface primitives.
 1 count = 1 triangle or quad, depending on the type of your mesh.

-Caution: Face indices are zero\-based\!
+Caution: Face indices are zero-based\!
 The first element is at index zero.
-This is different from the one\-based indexing of vertices in the functions 'renderNormals' and 'getVertexPositions', where index 1 denotes the first vertex in the mesh.
+This is different from the one-based indexing of vertices in the functions 'renderNormals' and 'getVertexPositions', where index 1 denotes the first vertex in the mesh.

 [moglmorpher](/docs/moglmorpher)\('renderNormals' \[,normalLength=1\] \[, startidx=1\] \[, endidx\]\);
-\-\- Renders the surface normal vectors of the last shape in green, either at unit\-length, or at 'normalLength' if this argument is provided.
+-- Renders the surface normal vectors of the last shape in green, either at unit-length, or at 'normalLength' if this argument is provided.
 This is a helper function for checking the correctness of computed normals.
 It is very slow\!

 vpos = [moglmorpher](/docs/moglmorpher)\('getVertexPositions', windowPtr \[, startidx=1\] \[, endidx\]\);
-\-\- Compute and return a matrix which contains the projected screen space coordinates of all vertices that would be rendered when calling [moglmorpher](/docs/moglmorpher)\('render'\). windowPtr is the handle of the window into which we render.
+-- Compute and return a matrix which contains the projected screen space coordinates of all vertices that would be rendered when calling [moglmorpher](/docs/moglmorpher)\('render'\). windowPtr is the handle of the window into which we render.
 Optional arguments startidx and endidx define the index of the first vertex, resp. the last vertex to transform.
-The returned 'vpos' is a vcount\-by\-3 matrix, where vcount is the number of returned vertices, and row i contains the projected 3D position of the i'th vertex vcount\(i,:\) = \(screen\_x, screen\_y, depth\_z\);
+The returned 'vpos' is a vcount-by-3 matrix, where vcount is the number of returned vertices, and row i contains the projected 3D position of the i'th vertex vcount\(i,:\) = \(screen\_x, screen\_y, depth\_z\);
-Unsupported on OpenGL\-ES.
+Unsupported on OpenGL-ES.

 count = [moglmorpher](/docs/moglmorpher)\('getMeshCount'\);
-\-\- Returns number of stored shapes.
+-- Returns number of stored shapes.

 textureCoordinates = [moglmorpher](/docs/moglmorpher)\('getTexCoords'\);
-\-\- Returns current vector of textureCoordinates as used for rendering meshes.
+-- Returns current vector of textureCoordinates as used for rendering meshes.

 \[vertices, normals\] = [moglmorpher](/docs/moglmorpher)\('getGeometry'\);
-\-\- Returns current vector of 'vertices' and \(optionally\) normals as used for rendering meshes.
-Call this after \(at least one call to\) 'computeMorph' or 'renderMorph' to retrieve the current morphed mesh. vertices and normals are 3\-by\-n matrices, each column encoding the three components \(x,y,z\) of a single 3D vertex position or vertex normal.
+-- Returns current vector of 'vertices' and \(optionally\) normals as used for rendering meshes.
+Call this after \(at least one call to\) 'computeMorph' or 'renderMorph' to retrieve the current morphed mesh. vertices and normals are 3-by-n matrices, each column encoding the three components \(x,y,z\) of a single 3D vertex position or vertex normal.

 \[texid, gltexid, gltextarget\] = [moglmorpher](/docs/moglmorpher)\('morphTexture', windowPtr, morphWeights, keyTextures\);
-\-\- Compute a linear combination of the Psychtoolbox textures stored in vector 'keyTextures', using the values in vector 'morphWeights' as weights.
+-- Compute a linear combination of the Psychtoolbox textures stored in vector 'keyTextures', using the values in vector 'morphWeights' as weights.
 Return handles to the computed \(morphed\) texture. 'texid' is a Psychtoolbox texture handle \(e.g., for use with [Screen](/docs/Screen)\('DrawTexture'\)\),